ultravioletrs/cocos-docs/docs/agent.md

 ### Events
 - `start`: Triggers the computation startup process.
-- `manifestsReceived`: Indicates computation manifest has been received.
+- `manifestReceived`: Indicates computation manifest has been received.
-- `algorithmsReceived`: Indicates all algorithm data has been received.
+- `algorithmReceived`: Indicates the algorithm has been received.
 - `dataReceived`: Indicates all dataset data has been received.
 - `runComplete`: Signals the completion of the computation execution.
 - `resultsConsumed`: Indicates all consumers have retrieved the results.